 Keep in mind that prebiotics and probiotics for dogs work together.
-Too much prebiotic action without appropriate probiotics to process it can result in loose stools.
+Too much prebiotic action without the right amount of probiotics to process it can result in GI issues such as loose stools.

-But assuming there is a solid pre- and probiotic balance for your dogs, consuming foods high in prebiotic fibers helps promote the survival of the probiotics, which paves the way to the natural production of postbiotics.
+But assuming there is a solid pre- and probiotic balance for your dogs, foods high in prebiotic fibers help promote the survival of the probiotics, which paves the way to the natural production of postbiotics.

-Postbiotics, also known as postbiotic metabolites, are actually the product of well-fed, healthy probiotics.
+Postbiotics, also known as postbiotic metabolites, are the product of well-fed probiotics.
 The best way to get them is to put probiotics into the belly, and be sure to feed those probiotics with prebiotics.

 When your dog digests food, all those beneficial probiotics transform food into “hundreds of thousands of metabolites,” that nurse the walls of the gastro-intestinal tract so it stays healthy.

-These super little postbiotic powerhouses include amino acids, vitamins, and short-chain fatty acids, all of which aid in and promote healthy bodily growth and function in your dog.
+These postbiotic powerhouses include amino acids, vitamins, and short-chain fatty acids, all of which promote healthy bodily function and growth in your dog.